vhdirk/vim-cmake/README.md

 ## Acknowledgements

  * Thanks to [Tim Pope](http://tpo.pe/), his plugins are really awesome.
+ * Thanks to [Junegunn Choi](https://junegunn.kr/), for [vader.vim](https://github.com/junegunn/vader.vim), which is the testing framework used for this plugin.
  * Also thanks to
     * @SteveDeFacto for extending this with more fine grained control.
     * @snikulov for enhancing makeprg.